Survey Results Archive

 According to U.S. Census data estimates from 2012, the number of non-institutionalized people with disabilities living in the Lehigh Valley is 81,000, or 12.7%, which represents a significant number of potential new audiences for the cultural community.

-In preparation for the celebration, the Arts Council and the Partnership conducted an audit of current accessibility practices in the region in 2014.
-The results showed a significant need to provide training to cultural organizations and build more awareness of the challenges and barriers that exist for people with disabilities to participate in cultural events.
+After conducting an audit of current accessibility practices in the region, the results showed a significant need to provide training to cultural organizations and build more awareness of the challenges that exist for people with disabilities to participate.

 The surveys indicate that less than 13% of the cultural groups offer open captioning, sign language interpreters, audio description, and Braille printed materials.
 Only 16.7% offer large print brochures; and 29% offer assistive listening devices.